areaDetector/areaDetector/INSTALL_GUIDE.md

     <code>git clone --recursive https://github.com/areaDetector/areaDetector.git</code>

+After downloading with git clone --recursive each submodule will be in a "detached HEAD" state.
+This means that its state will be that of the last time that module was committed to the top-level areaDetector repository.
+This is normally not the desired state for each submodule.
+Rather, one should cd to each submodule and type either
+<code>git checkout master</code> to work on the master branch, or <code>git checkout RX-Y</code> to use release
+RX-Y of that submodule.

 2. By downloading tar.gz or zip files for a specific release of each module through a Web browser or by the wget command: